urkorenu/Jenkins-pipeline-for-weather-app/README.md

 - **Jenkins Master**: Receives the push from GitLab and triggers the worker node.
 - **Jenkins Worker**: Executes the pipeline steps.
 - **Deployment Instance**: The target instance where the application is deployed if the process completes successfully.
+- **NAT Instance**: NAT instance that enable trafic from the private to the internet.

 ## Network Configuration

-- **Public Subnet**: Contains the Jenkins Master and GitLab instances.
-These instances are behind a NAT Gateway and are accessible through an Application Load Balancer (ALB).
+- **Public Subnet**: Contains the  NAT instance.
-- **Private Subnet**: Contains the Jenkins Worker and the Production (Deployment) Instance.
-These instances are isolated from direct internet access and communicate with the public subnet via the NAT Gateway.
+- **Private Subnet**: Contains the Jenkins Worker, Jenkins Master, GitLab and the Production (Deployment) Instance.
+These instances are isolated from direct internet access and communicate with the public subnet via the NAT Instance and are accessible through an Application Load Balancer (ALB).

 ## Node Configuration